Skip to content

 Pros

-• High performance and efficiency with fine-grained control over system resources.
+• Provides fast execution and fine-grained control over system resources for optimized applications.

 • Strong backward compatibility with C, allowing the use of existing C codebases.